shakfu/pd-chuck/README.md

 ## Status

-Currently producing audio in a minimal proof-of-concept kind of way.

 - [ ] Add support for callbacks and events
 - [X] Preliminary Linux support
 - [ ] No Windows support yet